-- Concludes, through the legal authorities of the EM Coordinating Centre, the relevant contracts with the European Commission; - Reports to the Board on the developments of the EM recognition, the consequences for the Programme, and proposes the actions to be taken; - Oversees the Programme's compliance with the EM regulations and with the related guidelines/recommendations of the European Commission; - Reports to the European Commission about the implementation of EMLE as an EMJMD Programme, according to the European regulations and the contractual obligations undertaken on behalf of the Consortium; - Manages all communications and participates in all meetings with the European Commission on behalf of the Consortium; - Forwards to the European Commission the requests of the Board; - Can ask anytime the Partners to exchange information or otherwise cooperate with the EM Coordinating Centre in order to comply with the EM requirements; - Monitors compliance of the EMLE communication (especially the EMLE Website) with the EM requirements, and can ask the Director to implement the necessary changes; - Updates the pages of the EMLE Website relating to the EM scholarships and to the application by Non-European students; - Chairs the Joint Selection Committee so long as it decides on nominations for EM scholarship; - Provides the Director with recommendations on students' allocations between term universities in order to ensure compliance with the EM mobility requirements; - Manages the EM scholarship schemes for students and visiting scholars; - In cooperation with the Director, deals with misbehaviour of EM students that may lead to termination of their scholarship; - Advises the Director on the applicants requesting an EM scholarship - Manages the applications from the visiting scholars and appoints them; - Collects the tuition fees from the students receiving an EM scholarship; - Manages the transfer to the Partners of their share of the fee income received by the EM Coordinating Centre; - Manages all the other payments to the Partners, students, and scholars depending on EM funding; - Promptly informs the Director of any issue coming to his/her attention, which has a bearing on the responsibilities of the former; - Can avail him/herself of the EM Coordinating Centre staff in performing any of his/her duties, under his/her responsibility.
-He/she can delegate specific tasks to other persons, or to special purpose committees, subject to the Board approval; - Represents the Consortium in all international networks promoting coordination of European education (e.g. the European University Association) and in the relationships with Non-European universities or networks thereof concerning EM visiting scholarships; - Formulates proposals to the Board on new applications for external funding or for participation in/affiliation with networks of international education, within or outside the Erasmus Mundus programme. - 4.
-Local Coordinators
+- Concludes, through the legal authorities of the EM Coordinating Centre, the relevant contracts with the European Commission; - Reports to the Board on the developments of the EM recognition, the consequences for the Programme, and proposes the actions to be taken; - Oversees the Programme's compliance with the EM regulations and with the related guidelines/recommendations of the European Commission; - Reports to the European Commission about the implementation of EMLE as an EMJM Programme, according to the European regulations and the contractual obligations undertaken on behalf of the Consortium; - Manages all communications and participates in all meetings with the European Commission on behalf of the Consortium; - Forwards to the European Commission the requests of the Board; - Can ask anytime the Partners to exchange information or otherwise cooperate with the EM Coordinating Centre in order to comply with the EM requirements; - Monitors compliance of the EMLE communication (especially the EMLE website) with the EM requirements, and can ask the Director to implement the necessary changes; - Updates the pages of the EMLE website relating to the EM scholarships and to the application by non-European students; - Chairs the Joint Selection Committee so long as it decides on nominations for EM scholarships; - Provides the Director with recommendations on students' allocations between term universities in order to ensure compliance with the EM mobility requirements: - Manages the EM scholarship schemes for students and visiting scholars; - In cooperation with the Director, deals with misbehaviour (e.g. non-compliance with EMLE regulations set out by the EMLE student and scholarship agreements, including the exam and Master's thesis regulations and code of conducts of the programme) of EM students that may lead to termination of their scholarship; - Advises the Director on the applicants requesting an EM scholarship; - Manages the applications from the visiting scholars and appoints them; - Collects and manages the contributions from the EM grant according to the rules of the EACEA and this agreement; - Manages the transfer to the Partners of their share of the fee income received by the EM Coordinating Centre; - Manages all the other payments to the Partners, students, and scholars depending on EM funding; - Promptly informs the Director of any issue coming to his/her attention, which has a bearing on the responsibilities of the former; - Can avail him/herself of the EM Coordinating Centre staff in performing any of his/her duties, under his/her responsibility.
+He/she can delegate specific tasks to other persons, or to special purpose committees, subject to the Board approval; - Represents the Consortium in all international networks promoting coordination of European education (e.g. the European University Association) and in the relationships with non-European universities or networks thereof concerning EM visiting scholarships;

+Formulates proposals to the Board on new applications for external funding or for participation in/affiliation with networks of international education, within or outside the Erasmus Mundus programme.